ChanhoKim9848/social-media-app/README.md

 - Fix uploadthing ✔
 - Stream Chat
-  -- search user ❌
+  -- Search user ❌
-  -- delete conversation ❌
+  -- Delete conversation ❌
+  -- Delete or Clean messages
+- Block users
+- Edit Posts
+- Fixing a bug when crop too large image
+- Fix Application error: a client-side exception has occurred (see the browser console for more information).

 ### SET-UP